RaftsDev/memory-game/README.md

 The game finish when all cards is matched.
 And then popup message with your results regards your stars rate:

 No stars - very bad
-1 star - bad
+:star: - bad
-2 stars - good
+:star::star: - good
-3 stars - very good
+:star::star::star: - very good

-To restart game click restart button in right from time clock.
+To restart game click restart button :repeat:.

 ## Contributing

-This repository is the  code for Udacity.
+This repository for **Udacity** learning programm.
-Contributing is will be decline.
+Contributing will be decline.